 Happy employees mean a happy workplace.
 A happy workplace has a direct correlation with high productivity.
 Keeping workers happy and productive is not only crucial to your business, but should be the highest point on your to-do list.
+Implementing employee incentives in your business to boost morale and motivation can be a good way to positively impact your employees’ happiness and productivity.
+Don’t worry if your to-do list is getting a bit full though, as you can easily hire a company to help you improve your employee happiness.
+You could hire someone like LifeWork if you wanted to (LifeWorks will provide more information here if you are interested in learning more).
 Today we are going to take you through some helpful steps that can improve workplace happiness.

 2. Be part of the team

 Keeping yourself locked away from subordinates in your management level office is the easiest way to create tension in your work space.
 The vast majority of employees prefer their bosses to be visible and to feel like they are taking an interest in what everyone does.
 This isn’t a difficult task, chat with each of your employees on a daily basis.
 Walk around the office with the intent of answering questions or asking your employees if they need assistance.
 Always interact with your employees in an upbeat mood, even if you’re not, emotion is contagious.